 Here are some tips to help you juggle the stand out/fit in dichotomy:

 You can safely assume that there will be other applicants in your professional/social/economic/geographic group.
-Whether you’re an Indian IT male applying to b-school or a Long Island Jew applying to law school or an Exeter Prep student applying to an Ivy League college… you’re probably (okay, definitely) not alone.
+Whether you’re an IT major applying to b-school or an English major applying to law school or a Prep student applying to an Ivy League college…you’re probably (okay, definitely) not alone.
 In these cases you’re going to need to highlight your individuality.
 You’ll need to prove to the adcom that while your profile lands you smack in the middle of their “Typical” file, you’re actually an incredibly distinct and unique person.
 For example, you play the harp professionally.
 You started your own moving company when you were 19 years old.
 You won the regional juggling competition six years in a row.
 Now you’ve got their attention.

 Distinguishing your personality through your unique interests is one way to stand out, but it’s not the only way, or even the most effective way.
 You should also distinguish yourself by expressing your unique goals.
 Maybe most psych majors who apply to med school go into psychiatry.
 Your motivation for becoming a doctor, however, wasn’t the psychology courses you took in college, but your summer job in an orthopedist surgeon’s office.
 You want to combine your passion in psychology with your interest in the human skeleton to become a geriatric orthopedist.
 Congratulations – you’re no longer the typical psych-major-turned-med-student!